-Ah, the joy of good homemade mustard!
+Ah, the joy of mustard!
 Around here the foods we enjoy the most are homemade in our kitchen such as breads, salad dressing, peanut butter, meatless quinoa breakfast sausage and most anything we eat with regularity that contains preservatives or ingredients with words with far too many consonants.
 I even tried to make bacon, over and over and nada.
 The medium part I can do, you know, the part that transports the spicing but it’s the spicing, the seasoning recipe that tastes like bacon, that remains a mystery.

 My make-it-yourself proclivity has never been premeditated.
 It all happens due to an awareness change, as is the case with mustard.
 I’d run out of mustard and was standing in the middle of the kitchen looking at the jar as if staring would somehow help.
 It did not, and I stared at that empty jar a really long time.